Scope of Obligation Sample Clauses

 Scope of Obligation.
 Notwithstanding anything to the contrary in this Franchise, the Company shall not be required to Relocate any Company Facilities from property (a) owned by the Company in fee; or (b) in which the Company has a property right, grant or interest, including without limitation an easement.

 Scope of Obligation.
-Except as otherwise expressly provided in this Agreement, EDS and webMethods each agrees that (a) all information communicated to it by the other and identified as confidential, whether before or after the date hereof, (b) all information identified as confidential to which it has access in connection with its performance under this Agreement, whether before or after the date hereof, and (c) the terms of this Agreement, are deemed to have been received in confidence and will be used only for purposes of this Agreement, and each of EDS and webMethods agrees to use the same means as it uses to protect its own Confidential Information, but in no event less than reasonable means, to prevent the disclosure and to protect the confidentiality thereof.
-Such information shall collectively be referred to herein as "Confidential Information."
-No Confidential Information will be disclosed by the recipient party without the prior written consent of the other party; provided, however, that each party may disclose this Agreement and the other party's Confidential Information to those of the recipient party's full time employees who have a need to have access to such information in connection with their employment by the recipient party, so long as the recipient party advises each such employee of the confidentiality obligations set forth in this Section 10.
-Compliance by each such employee with such confidentiality obligations will remain the responsibility of the party employing such employee.
+Except as otherwise expressly provided in this Agreement, EDS and FC each agrees that (a) all information communicated to it by the other and identified as confidential, whether before or after the date hereof, (b) all information identified as confidential to which it has access in connection with the EDS Services, whether before or after the date hereof, and (c) this Agreement and the Parties' rights and obligations hereunder, will be and will be deemed to have been received in confidence and will be used only for purposes of this Agreement, and each of EDS and FC agrees to use the same means as it uses to protect its own confidential information, but in no event less than reasonable means, to prevent the disclosure and to protect the confidentiality thereof.
+No such information will be disclosed by the recipient Party without the prior written consent of the other Party; provided, however, that each Party may disclose this Agreement and the other Party's confidential information to those of the recipient Party's attorneys, auditors, insurers (if applicable), subcontractors and employees who have a need to have access to such information in connection with their employment (or engagement, if applicable) by the recipient Party, so long as the recipient Party advises each such attorney, auditor, insurer, subcontractor and employee of the confidentiality obligations set forth in this Exhibit B. In any event, compliance by each of the persons referenced in the preceding sentence with the confidentiality obligations set forth in this Exhibit B will remain the responsibility of the Party employing or engaging such persons.
+Notwithstanding the foregoing, EDS may disclose this Agreement and other confidential information to which it has access hereunder to professional advisers, financial institutions and other third parties in connection with any proposed transaction to provide financing related to this Agreement or the obligations of EDS hereunder, so long as each of them execute a confidentiality agreement containing terms and conditions no less restrictive than those set forth in this Exhibit B.

 Scope of Obligation.
 In connection with the Services performed under this Agreement, the parties may have access to the other party’s Confidential Information.
 “Confidential Information” means non-public information that the disclosing party designates as being confidential or which under the circumstances surrounding disclosure ought to be treated as confidential and information received from others that the disclosing party is obligated to treat as confidential.
 Confidential Information includes, without limitation, information relating to the disclosing party's software or hardware products which may include source code, data files, documentation, specifications, databases, networks, system design, file layouts, tool combinations and development methods, as well as, information relating to the disclosing party's business or financial affairs, which may include business methods, marketing strategies, pricing, competitor information, product development strategies and methods, customer lists and financial results.
 Confidential Information includes all tangible materials which contain Confidential Information whether written or printed documents, computer disks or tapes whether user or machine readable.
 The parties agree to maintain the confidentiality of the Confidential Information and to protect as a trade secret any portion of the other party's Confidential Information by preventing any unauthorized copying, use, distribution, installation or transfer of possession of such information.
 Each party agrees to maintain at least the same procedures regarding Confidential Information that it maintains with respect to its own Confidential Information, but in no event less than a reasonable standard of care.
 Without limiting the generality of the foregoing, neither party shall permit any of its personnel to remove any proprietary or other legend or restrictive notice contained or included in any material provided by the disclosing party and the receiving party shall not permit its personnel to reproduce or copy any such material except as expressly authorized hereunder.
 A party’s Confidential Information may only be used by the other party in order to fulfill its obligations under this Agreement.